|Page Type:||Trip Report|

-For those who think big expeditions to taller peaks than 14,000feet are out of their reach, I climbed my first 14er Mt.
-Bierstadt 9 years ago at the age of 27 where it took me 8 hours to summit in August and I hardly made it.
+For those who think big expeditions to peaks taller than 14,000feet are out of their reach I climbed my first peak above 14,000ft 9 years ago at the age of 27.
+It took me almost 8 hours to summit 14,060ft Mt.
+Bierstadt in August and I hardly made it.
 In time, with good mentors, training, and motivation you can do anything you put your mind to.
 Thanks for reading!

 Gear Worn on Summit Day: